Netty netty-codec-http2 HTTP2 Decompressor Resource Leak pre 4.1.135/4.2.15

 Vulnerability Analysis

 CVE-2026-48043 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a small impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Weakness Types